jorgebastida/gordon/docs/index.rst

 =================

 Welcome to Gordon's documentation.
 I recommend that you get started with :doc:`installation` and then head over to the :doc:`quickstart`.
-Besides the Quickstart, there are also several :doc:`tutorials` for some of the different available integrations.
+Besides the Quickstart, there are also several tutorials for some of the different available event sources.

+If you are the kind of person who wants to learn by example, there are lot's in our `Examples <https://github.com/jorgebastida/gordon/tree/master/examples>`_ directory in github.

 First Steps
 -------------